-The attorneys at Andre Evans & Associates, PLLC have vast experience in dealing with the issues that businesses face on day-to-day basis – with such experience coming not only from their practice of law but also from their entrepreneurial business ventures and endeavors.
+The attorneys at Andre Evans & Associates, PLLC have vast experience in dealing with the issues that businesses face on a day-to-day basis – with such experience coming not only from their practice of law but also from their entrepreneurial business ventures and endeavors.
 So, not only do our business clients receive representation based on sound legal principles, they also receive representation based on practical real-world business knowledge and experience that can only be gained by owning and running a business.

 While Andre Evans & Associates, PLLC can handle virtually any issue a business may need assistance with, the list below provides a sample of the types of services we regularly provide to our clients.
-So if you own, manage or represent a small to medium sized business, or if you plan to start one, contact us today!
+So if you own, manage or represent a small to medium-sized business, or if you plan to start one, contact us today!
 Our legal assistance for businesses includes, but is not limited to, the following areas.

 Business & partnership disputes.
 Even good companies and well thought-out partnerships can take wrong turns, or end up in external or internal disputes.
 With something as important as your business and livelihood on the line, you need appropriate legal representation to assist you in trying to reach the best possible outcome.